 List 3230, No. 4.
-Flagging and reflagging both sides of Eighty-ninth and Ninetieth streets. from Madison to Fifth avenues, east side of Fifth avenue, from Eighty-ninth to Ninetieth streets.
+Flagging and reflagging both sides of Eighty-ninth and Ninetieth streets, from Madison to Fifth avenues, east side of Fifth avenue, from Eighty-ninth to Ninetieth streets, and west side of Madison avenue, from Eighty-ninth to Ninetieth street.